MichelZOGBELEMOU/elite-bootcamp-2025_/homelab/proxmox-setup-notes.md

 - **local** → `/var/lib/vz` (ISO, templates, backups)
 - **local-lvm** → LVM-thin pool for VM disks

-Future:
-- Add 500 GB HDD for backups / secondary VM disks
+- 500 GB HDD for backups / secondary VM disks

 This covers all needs for the 12-week DevOps roadmap.